 Once you have provided us with your information, as detailed above, we will only use the specific information we have collected about you in the following ways:

-- To send Email Alerts on items we feel would be of interest to visitors to www.scistarter.com and www.scienceforcitizens.com; (you can opt out of our email and messaging features, in Settings)
+To send Email Alerts on items we feel would be of interest to visitors to www.scistarter.com and www.scienceforcitizens.com; (you can opt out of our email and messaging features, in Settings)

 Other than the uses listed above, we do not share, sell, rent, or lease any of your specific personal information including name, phone, address, email, with anyone.